 It was a good year for music and on this Friday, I’m sharing what we’re listening to in the office, studio, and at the bike shop.
 All the way from Kendrick Lamar’s “DAMN.” to Lorde’s “Melodrama” and Vijay Iyer’s “Far From Over,” 2017 the year was filled with great albums from well-known artists.
-And, rediscovering great hits from the past like Kiss Them for Me and Lips Like Sugar.
+And, rediscovering great hits from the past like and Lips Like Sugar.

 On rotation at Hugga HQ and by way of KCRW and KEXP, we loaded up an old iPod Shuffle with a few gigs of lesser-known Artis like SZA and Yaeji.
 Also, don’t miss re-released music from SubPop like Beyond the Wheel and Pissed Jeans.